 └──────────────┘

-When inserting more data than the DATA_INLINING_ROW_LIMIT
+When inserting more data than the DATA_INLINING_ROW_LIMIT, inserts are automatically written to Parquet:

-INSERT INTO inlining.tbl FROM range(100);
+INSERT INTO my_ducklake.tbl FROM range(100);

-SELECT COUNT(*) FROM glob('inlining.db.files/**');
+SELECT count(*) FROM glob('inlining.duckdb.files/**');

 ┌──────────────┐